niplav/site/persuasion.md

 [^exfiltrate]: Wildly superhuman AI systems may have more exfiltration vectors, including side-channels through electromagnetic radiation from their GPUs, or novel physical laws humans have not yet discovered.

-1. Circumventing the computer security of the servers they're runnign on.
+1. Circumventing the computer security of the servers they're running on.
 2. Psychologically manipulating and persuading their operators to let them exfiltrate themselves (or otherwise do what the AI systems want them to do).

 Computer security is currently a large focus of AI model providers,